cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 If you do not have such a key, you can generate it with::

- ssh-keygen -t rsa -C [portal login id]-key
+ ssh-keygen -t rsa -C portalname-key

 The next steps will deploy the cloudmesh database::